 After your operation is over, you are taken to the recovery room.
 This is a special area, close to the operating theatre and staffed by nurses trained to look after patients who are waking up following an anaesthetic.
 Because of the drugs you have been given, you may remember little of this time and your first recollection after the operation may be of your day surgery bed.

 If you were given a local anaesthetic for a small procedure, you are discharged shortly after your surgery.
 Sometimes, you may stay in the day surgery for one or two hours after leaving the recovery room.
 It is strongly recommended that you have a friend or relative drive you home.
-If this is not possible, you may be able to catch a taxi.

 Side effects and complications of anaesthesia